IBRice101/IBRice101.github.io/Talks/MinesweeperHackingWorkshop/index.md

 If you're unfamiliar with the game, lets go over a few of the basics.

-Minesweeper is a point and click game developed by Microsoft for Windows 98 to get people used to using the mouse (that's how old this is lmao).
-Clicking on the field will reveal some numbers, these numbers represent how many mines that number is touching, so for example a number 2 is touching 2 mines, 1 is touching 1 mine, and so on.
+Minesweeper is a point and click game developed by Microsoft originally for Windows 98 to get people used to using the mouse (that's how old this is lmao).
+Clicking on the field will reveal some numbers, these numbers represent how many mines that number is touching, so for example a number 1 is touching 1 mine, 2 is touching 2 mines, and so on.
 The object of the game is to place flags on mines by right clicking the space where you expect them to be, you win when you have flagged every mine on the board.

 Let's say, though, that you're lazy and can't be bothered actually playing the game, you just want to win immediately and have every mine flagged automatically.
-That can't be done without some scripting stuff, or some AI programming video you watch at 1AM instead of doing your miniproject, right?
+That can't be done without some scripting stuff, or some AI programming video you watch at 1AM instead of doing your coursework, right?

 WRONG!
 Using some Reverse Engineering wizardry you can do just this in no time at all.